-Sean Metzger is Professor in the UCLA School of Theater, Film, and Television and the president of Performance Studies international.
+Sean Metzger is Professor in the UCLA School of Theater, Film, and Television and the past president of Performance Studies international (2016-2020).
 He works at the intersections of several fields: visual culture (art, fashion, film, theatre) as well as Asian American, Caribbean, Chinese, film, performance and sexuality studies.
 Metzger has worked extensively to increase collaboration among thinkers and artists from different disciplines.
 He is the author of Chinese Looks: Fashion, Performance, Race (Indiana University Press, 2014) and The Chinese Atlantic: Seascapes and the Theatricality of Globalization (Indiana University Press, 2020).

 Performance Review Editor

 Joshua Williams is a Visiting Assistant Professor of English at Brandeis University.
 His research focuses on the intersection of theatre history, performance theory, animal studies, new materialism, and the history of science in East Africa and elsewhere in the Global South.
 His articles and essays have appeared in, amongst others,Theatre Journal, Performance Research, JDTC, Modern Drama, Theatre Survey, Theatre Topics, African Theatre, HowlRound, and the Los Angeles Review of Books.
 He is currently translating the complete plays of the Tanzanian dramatist Ebrahim Hussein from Swahili into English, and his own plays have been developed and produced in theatres across the country.